particuleio/website/content/blog/concourse-multibranch.en.md

 Yeah it looks like a lot to the one in my previous article ^^

 We choose, for each branch, to build a Docker image which will contain the source code of our demo app.
 It's not ideal to put data inside a Docker image, but it's pretty useful in that case.
-I'm not showing you the shell script behind, it's pretty straigtforward, it mainly replaces the "\_\_\_VERSION\_\_\_" with the actual version/branch.
+I'm not showing you the shell script behind, it's pretty straightforward, it mainly replaces the "\_\_\_VERSION\_\_\_" with the actual version/branch.

 Why did I use the same Kubernetes resource twice ?
 The job __Deploy__ is for deploying the application the first time the branch is created.
 But as the template will not change (image stays unchanged), this job will not do anything after the first deployment.
 So we use a second job __Rolling Update__ which will delete our pod and wait for our deployment to schedule a new one (don't forget the `imagePullPolicy: Always`).